samcash15/space-dodgers/README.md

 # 🚀 Space Dodger Game 🌌

-A thrilling 2D space dodging game built with Java Swing! 🎮
+A thrilling 2D space dodging game built with Java Swing featuring sprite-based graphics and ship customization! 🎮

 ## 🎮 How to Play

+- **Ship Selection**: Choose your ship from multiple colorful options in the main menu 🚁
 - Use **LEFT** ⬅️ and **RIGHT** ➡️ arrow keys to move your spaceship 🛸
+- **Health System**: You have 100 health points - survive multiple hits! ❤️
+  - Asteroids deal 25 damage (1/4 health) ☄️
+  - Enemy ships and lasers deal 50 damage (1/2 health) 🚢💥
-- Collect **yellow power-ups** ⚡ to get a blaster weapon 🔫
-- Press and hold **SPACE** 🚀 to shoot when you have a blaster
+- Your ship starts with a blaster weapon - hold **SPACE** 🚀 to shoot continuously 🔫
-- Dodge the falling asteroids ☄️ or destroy them with your blaster 💥
+- Dodge or destroy falling asteroids and enemy ships 💥
+- **Enemy Ships**: Fight AI-controlled ships that shoot colored lasers matching their hull! 🛸⚔️
 - Score points for:
   - Dodging asteroids: 10 points 🏃‍♂️
   - Shooting regular asteroids: 25 points 🎯
+  - Destroying enemy ships: 30-75 points (based on type) 🎯
   - Destroying boss asteroids: 100 points 💀
   - Collecting power-ups: 50 points ✨
 - The game gets progressively harder as your score increases 📈
+- Press **ESC** to pause/resume game ⏸️
 - Press **SPACE** to restart after game over 🔄

 ## ⚙️ How to Run